SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_distributed_cache_cluster.md

 Optional:

 - `clear_value` (Number) The clear threshold for the absolute value of this counter or rate.
 Falling below this value will trigger a corresponding event.
+The default value is: `36000`.
 - `set_value` (Number) The set threshold for the absolute value of this counter or rate.
 Exceeding this value will trigger a corresponding event.
+The default value is: `48000`.

 <a id="nestedatt--event_max_memory_threshold"></a>